What Is Esophageal Spasm?

 Cardiac Chest Pain: The Exclusion That Comes First

-Chest pain of esophageal origin and cardiac pain are clinically indistinguishable without complementary investigation — both can have a retrosternal burning or squeezing character, with radiation to arms and jaw, and even improvement with nitrates (which relax both cardiac and esophageal muscle).
+Esophageal and cardiac chest pain are clinically indistinguishable without further investigation — both can have a retrosternal burning or squeezing character, radiation to the arms and jaw, and even improvement with nitrates (which relax both cardiac and esophageal muscle).
 For this reason, cardiac evaluation is always the first step: ECG, troponin, and assessment of cardiovascular risk factors are mandatory before any esophageal investigation.

 Studies show that 10-30% of patients with noncardiac chest pain have esophageal spasm as an identifiable cause.
-The diagnosis of "chest pain of esophageal origin" is one of exclusion — it can only be safely confirmed after normal cardiology evaluation.
-High-resolution esophageal manometry and pH monitoring with impedance are the definitive tests for characterizing the responsible esophageal motor disorder.
+The diagnosis of "esophageal chest pain" is one of exclusion — it can only be safely confirmed after a normal cardiology evaluation.
+High-resolution esophageal manometry and pH-impedance monitoring are the definitive tests for characterizing the responsible esophageal motor disorder.

 Achalasia vs Esophageal Spasm: Motor Disorders with Distinct Presentations

-Achalasia is the most important esophageal motor disorder in differential diagnosis.
-Unlike esophageal spasm — which causes episodic chest pain generally preserving swallowing — achalasia causes progressive and inexorable dysphagia for solids and liquids, with regurgitation of undigested (non-acidic) food.
+Achalasia is the most important esophageal motor disorder in the differential diagnosis.
+Unlike esophageal spasm — which causes episodic chest pain while generally preserving swallowing — achalasia causes progressive, inexorable dysphagia for solids and liquids, with regurgitation of undigested (non-acidic) food.
 Weight loss is frequent in advanced stages.
-High-resolution esophageal manometry is the gold standard: in achalasia, it shows absence of peristalsis and non-relaxation of the lower esophageal sphincter.
+High-resolution esophageal manometry is the gold standard: in achalasia, it shows absent peristalsis and non-relaxation of the lower esophageal sphincter.

 The barium esophagogram shows the "bird's beak" appearance in achalasia — abrupt narrowing at the esophagogastric junction with dilation of the esophageal body above.
 In spasm, the esophagogram may show simultaneous contractions in a "corkscrew" pattern.
 The distinction is essential because treatments are radically different: achalasia requires Heller myotomy, pneumatic dilation, or POEM; spasm responds to calcium channel blockers, antidepressants, and acupuncture.